 Maria Katzman, born and raised in Wilmette, IL, received her BFA from The Kansas City Art Institute in 1984, and her MFA from Yale University in 1988.
 She was awarded a fellowship to the Skowhegan School of Painting and Sculpture between her undergraduate and graduate school years.
 Several years after moving to New York City, Maria established a studio in Woodstock, New York and was an artist in residence during the summers, at the Byrdcliffe Artist’s Colony, from 2006- 2011.
 In the summer of 2012, she traveled to Turkey to paint at the “Babayan Culture House,” an Artist in Residence Program in Cappadocia.

-Her recent 2014 exhibitions include “A View Of Woodstock,” at the WFG Gallery, in Woodstock, NY, and “Quiet Time,” a one-person exhibition of her Cabin Paintings, at Greene County Council on the Arts in Catskill, New York.
-In 2012 she exhibited her Cabin series in a one-person show at Adelphi University in Long Island, NY.
-Her work has been exhibited in the Hudson Valley, New York City, and throughout the country including the Fletcher Gallery, Woodstock, NY, Windham Fine Arts Gallery, Windham, NY, Catskill Mountain Foundation, Hunter, NY, Bowery Gallery, NYC, Artists Space, NYC, New York University, NYC, Wendy Cooper Gallery Madison, WI, and the Ferrin Gallery, Lenox, MA.
-Her Heart painting that was included in GCCA’s fundraiser last January has been chosen for the cover of an Ulster Publishing special section on Love and Marriage, for the January 29, 2015 publication.
+Her exhibitions include “A View Of Woodstock,” at the WFG Gallery, in Woodstock, NY, and “Quiet Time,” a one-person exhibition of her Cabin Paintings, at Greene County Council on the Arts in Catskill, New York.
+She exhibited her Cabin series in a one-person show at Adelphi University in Long Island, NY.
+Additionally, her work has been shown in the Hudson Valley, New York City, and throughout the country including the Fletcher Gallery, Woodstock, NY, Windham Fine Arts Gallery, Windham, NY, Catskill Mountain Foundation, Hunter, NY, Bowery Gallery, NYC, Artists Space, NYC, New York University, NYC, Wendy Cooper Gallery Madison, WI, and the Ferrin Gallery, Lenox, MA.